ckb-js/lumos/examples/omni-lock-metamask/README.md

 # Lumos Works with MetaMask

-Nervos maintains a powerful lock called [Omni Lock](https://github.com/XuJiandong/docs-bank/blob/master/omni_lock.md) (previously named RC lock), which can use MetaMask as a signer.
-This example will show how to use Lumos to send a transaction using Omni lock and MetaMask
+Nervos maintains a powerful lock called [Omnilock](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0042-omnilock/0042-omnilock.md) (previously named RC lock), which can use MetaMask as a signer.
+This example will show how to use Lumos to send a transaction using Omnilock and MetaMask

 ## Quick Start